GNU bash

 Bash is one of the most common mainstream unix shells.

-Tricks and Usage
+Tips and Usage Examples

 Navigating on the command line